 Ms. Marianca Louw is a LLD candidate researching the governance of water resources and interrelating issues between climate change and human security, which includes water stress, water availability and water pollution.
 In doing so she engages on the interaction between water law, climate change regulation, and human rights and how the responsible use of water can create a more secure and prosperous future for the people in South Africa and on the African continent, while still pursuing sustainable (economic) development.

 Ms. Mercy Teko is a non-resident fellow at DROP since 2019.
 She has recently finalised her LLM at Birkbeck University of London in the field of International Economic Law.
 She had previously completed her LLB from Strathmore Law School, Nairobi, Kenya.
 Her areas of interest include; Economic Law, Justice and Development, Environmental Law and Gender Studies.
 At DROP she is involved in ongoing work on climate change law.

 Mr. Absalom Shigwedha is non-resident fellow at DROP since 2019.
 He is a Namibian award-wining independent environmental journalist.
 At DROP he is engaged in climate advocacy projects.

 Mr. Georg Junger is a DROP assistant since 2019 and LLM candidate at Stellenbosch University.

-Ms. Charlotte Poulussen was a DROP Project Assistant and LLM candidate at Stellenbosch University in 2016.
+Ms. Larissa-Jane Houston is a DROP Project Assistant since 2020 and LLM candidate at Stellenbosch University.